Acid Reflux Disease

 If you have difficulty swallowing, symptoms persist with medications, or you have heartburn more than twice a week, it may be time to see a physician.

 Bingham Memorial offers a new solution to relieve acid reflux.
-Dr. Anthony K. Davis, our minimally invasive surgeon, can now reconstruct the barrier between the stomach and throat, which prevents acid reflux.
+Our minimally invasive surgeon can now reconstruct the barrier between the stomach and throat, which prevents acid reflux.
 No more pills.
 No more pain.
 To watch a video about this procedure, click here.